stefanvictora/hue-scheduler/README.md

   Here the transition starts 10 minutes before sunrise to smoothly turn on the light to full brightness until the sun has risen.

-  What makes `tr-before` especially useful is that Hue Scheduler automatically adjusts the transition to the remaining time, if the light is turned on at a later point before the start.
-Consider for example:
+  What makes `tr-before` especially useful is that Hue Scheduler automatically adjusts the transition to the remaining time if the light is turned on at a later point before the start.
+Consider, for example:

   ~~~yacas
   Office  09:00  ct:6500  tr-before:30min  tr:10s